Nuos/__learnopengl/AdvancedOpenGL/Framebuffers/framebuffers.md

 		but don't need to sample these values so a renderbuffer object suits this perfectly

-		When we're not sampling from these buffers a renderbuffer object is generally perferred since it's more optimized
+		When we're not sampling from these buffers a renderbuffer object is generally preferred since it's more optimized

 		,,,
 		http://stackoverflow.com/questions/23119433/why-do-glbindrenderbuffer-and-glrenderbufferstorage-each-take-a-target-paramet